J.P. Crawford Player Props: Mariners vs. Nationals

 J.P.
 Crawford At The Plate

-- Among qualified hitters in MLB, his batting average ranks 103rd, his on-base percentage ranks 32nd, and he is 129th in the league in slugging.
+- Among qualifying hitters, he ranks 107th in batting average, while his on-base percentage ranks 34th and he is 134th in slugging.

-- He has homered in six games this year (8.5%), leaving the park in 2% of his plate appearances.
+- He has homered in six games this season (8.3%), homering in 2% of his trips to the dish.

-- Crawford has had at least one RBI in 23.9% of his games this season (17 of 71), with two or more RBI six times (8.5%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 23.6% of his games this year, Crawford has had at least one RBI.
+He's picked up more than one in 8.3% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.